How to get better Indoor Air Quality in your home

 According to the Environmental Protection Agency (EPA), you’re likely to experience up to 100 times greater exposure to air pollutants indoors than outdoors.

-Unfortunately, most people spend about 90 percent of their time indoors exposed to those potential sources of pollution than can lead to discomfort and illness.
+Unfortunately, most people spend about 90 percent of their time indoors, even more so for our infants and elderly, being exposed to those potential sources of pollution that often lead to discomfort and illness.

 That’s why ventilation is critical to a healthy indoor environment.
 People with asthma, allergies and other sensitivities breathe easier with clean air.
 Adequate ventilation can improve indoor air quality by removing airborne irritants, pollutants and lowering the likelihood of mold and mildew.

-Only recently have new homes really taken into account the need for fresh air indoors.
+Only recently have home designs really taken into account the need for fresh air indoors.
 In older homes, windows and the rest of the home leaked so much air that mechanical ventilation wasn’t required.
-Also in the days before most homes had central air conditioning, people more often opened their windows and doors for cooling and ventilation, allowing airflow through the house.
+Also, in the days before most homes had central air conditioning, people more often opened their windows and doors for cooling and ventilation, allowing airflow through the house.

 Most homes, even older ones, have some sort of mechanical spot ventilation fan, usually in the bathroom areas.
 Spot ventilation is the use of exhaust fans (such as kitchen, bath, or utility fans) that quickly remove moisture and pollutants from the area.
 Depending on your home, spot ventilation is usually part of an overall strategy of either natural ventilation or whole house ventilation.